cmchung-rd/bioe234-finalproject-christianchung/README.md

 ## Role

-Christian built the **visualization layer**, a 7-module package that transforms a raw simulation log into four distinct output artefacts: a multi-page PDF report, an interactive HTML dashboard, a GIF animation, and a statistics PNG.
+I built the **visualization layer**, a 7-module package that transforms a raw simulation log into four distinct output artefacts: a multi-page PDF report, an interactive HTML dashboard, a GIF animation, and a statistics PNG.

 ---